A little about me...

 I love visiting schools to talk to the students about stories, writing, and the power of their imaginations.
-The children learn more about themselves - and their own unique 'stories' - in the process.
-I speak to teachers at educational conferences, offering tips and practical suggestions on sparking their students creative writing abilities.
-I also present programs to parents, providing them with fun and engaging activities they can easily integrate throughout their busy day to foster and improve their children's literacy skills.
+The children learn more about themselves, and their own unique 'stories', in the process.
+I speak to educators, offering tips and practical suggestions on sparking their students creative writing abilities.
+I also present children's literacy programs to educators and parents, providing engaging strategies and activities families can easily integrate throughout their busy day to foster and improve children's reading and writing skills.

-Click on 'Presentations' above for more information about my school visits and other presentations.
+Click on 'Student Programs' and 'Educators/Parents' tabs above for more information about my school visits and other presentations.

-Along with my own three children - one in college and two recently graduated - and my work at a state university - days are never dull!
-When I'm not writing or visiting schools, I like to play tennis, travel, read, listen to music, see really good movies/shows, learn something new, and eat as much chocolate as I can.
+Along with my own three adult children and my work at a state university - days are never dull!
+When I'm not writing or visiting schools, I like to play tennis, travel, read, listen to music, see a variety of films/shows, learn something new, and eat as much chocolate as I can.

 When life gets busy, and the pressure is on, I like to think of my stories - one in progress - or one almost finished - or one just forming in my head, and I remember why I enjoy writing so much in the first place!